KarimMFadel/chatbot-service/README.md

     * Storing chat sessions and messages
     * Scalable, low-latency
 5. S3
-    * Optional for storing (Attached Image, Documents)
+    * Optional for storing (Attached Image, Documents) -> not implemented in this version
 6. VPC
     * Isolated network for secure communication
 7. CloudWatch